DiscordBoats/boats.dbm/README.md

 # boats.dbm
-The official discord.boats mod for Discord Bot Maker
+The official Discord Bot Maker mod for the Discord.Boats API

 ## Installation